senchalabs/docs-i18n/guides/class_system/README.md

 In this example we want to namespace our new class and make it extend from `Ext.Panel`.
 There are two concerns we need to address:

   1. `My.cool` needs to be an existing object before we can assign `Panel` as its property.
-  2. `Ext.Panel` needs to exist/be loaded on the page before it can be referenced.
+  2. `Ext.Panel` needs to exist or to be loaded on the page before it can be referenced.

-The first item is usually solved with `Ext.namespace` (aliased by `Ext.ns`).
-This method recursively traverses through the object/property tree and creates them if they don't exist yet.
-The boring part is you need to remember adding them above `Ext.extend` all the time, like this:
+The first concern is usually solved by using `Ext.namespace` (aliased by `Ext.ns`).
+This method recursively traverses the object/property tree and creates them if they do not exist yet.
+The drawback is that you need to remember adding this function call above `Ext.extend` all the time, as shown in the following example:

     Ext.ns('My.cool');
     My.cool.Panel = Ext.extend(Ext.Panel, {
         // ...
     });

-The second issue, however, is not easy to address because `Ext.Panel` might depend on many other classes that it directly/indirectly inherits from, and in turn, these dependencies might depend on other classes to exist.
-For that reason, applications written before Sencha Touch 2 usually include the whole library in the form of `ext-all.js` even though they might only need a small portion of the framework.
+The second issue, however, is not easy to address because `Ext.Panel` might depend on many other classes that it directly or indirectly inherits from, and in turn, these dependencies might depend on other classes to exist.
+For that reason, applications written before Sencha Touch 2 usually include the whole library in the form of `ext-all.js`, even though they might only need a small portion of the framework.

 #### 1.2.
 The New Way

-Sencha Touch 2 eliminates all those drawbacks with just one single method you need to remember for class creation: `Ext.define`.
+Sencha Touch 2 eliminates all these drawbacks with a single method you need to remember for class creation: `Ext.define`.
 Its basic syntax is as follows:

     Ext.define(className, members, onClassCreated);

-Let's look at each part of this:
+Let us look at each part of method call:

 - `className` is the class name
-- `members` is an object represents a collection of class members in key-value pairs
+- `members` is an object that represents a collection of class members in key-value pairs
-- `onClassCreated` is an optional function callback to be invoked when all dependencies of this class are ready, and the class itself is fully created.
+- `onClassCreated` is an optional function callback to be invoked when all dependencies of this class are ready, and when the class itself is fully created.
 Due to the [new asynchronous nature](#) of class creation, this callback can be useful in many situations.
 These will be discussed further in [Section IV](#).

 **Example**